 Symptoms of Chronic Fatigue Syndrome (CFS)

-Unlike flu symptoms that usually go away in a few days or weeks, symptoms of CFS persist or recur in cycles for at least six months in 50% of time.
+Unlike flu symptoms that usually go away in a few days or weeks, symptoms of CFS persist or recur in cycles for at least 6 months in at least 50% of the time.
 CFS symptoms vary from person to person.
-Since 1994, the guidelines for diagnosing CFS include, in addition to a six-month history of fatigue that is not relieved with bed rest, at least four of the following eight symptoms:
+The guidelines for diagnosing CFS include, in addition to a 6-month history of fatigue that is not relieved with bed rest, at least 4 of the following 8 symptoms:

 - Muscle aches